Furry/byte-api/readme.md

 ## To-Do

 * Abide by x-ratelimit.
-* Find a way to allow login just using Username and Password.
 * Add more endpoints.
 * Add paging through feed.
-* Create classes for posts, users, and all those other things.
 * add a d.ts file

 ## Contributions